Canada–Israel relations: Canada, Israel, and the United Nations

+In May 2024, Canada abstained from a vote for recognition of Palestinian statehood at the UN.

 Trade relations

 Canada exports agricultural products and raw materials to Israel, which, in turn, exports diamonds, textiles, clothing, and food products to Canada.
-On July 31, 1996, Canada and Israel signed a free trade agreement, called the Canada-Israel Free Trade Agreement (CIFTA).
-It came into effect on January 1, 1997.
+On 31 July 1996, Canada and Israel signed a free trade agreement, called the Canada-Israel Free Trade Agreement (CIFTA).
+It came into effect on 1 January 1997.
 Bilateral trade subsequently increased to $1.24 billion by 2005.

 In 2012, Joe Oliver, Canadian Minister of Natural Resources, and Uzi Landau, the former Israeli Minister of Energy and Water Resources, announced the creation of the Canada-Israel Energy Science and Technology Fund to spur the development of energy technologies and processes for the development of unconventional oil and gas resources.
 The Fund is expected to generate $20 to $40 million in collaborative research and development over a period of three years.
 Two Canadian R & D workshops took place in March 2013, bringing together leading Canadian and Israeli stakeholders.

 In September 2019, following four years of negotiations, the updated version of CIFTA entered into force, following ratification by both governments.
 The new agreement included Israeli access to Canada for the sales of produce and grain products, as well as wines.
 Israel agreed to tariff exemptions for Canadian companies in the realm of agricultural, agri-food and fisheries products.
 Clauses on women's rights and gender equality in trade were also included.
 The volume of bilateral trade between Israel and Canada in 2018 was $1.1 billion, consisting primarily of chemical and machinery-related products, as well as medical or optical instruments.